cvanelteren/CoughsAndEdges/part1_base_model/readme.md

 <a id="orgebed299"></a>

-# :memo: Task implement the equations and simulate the SIR model
+# :memo: Task: implement the equations and simulate the SIR model
 Given the explanation above, implement the SIR model as an ODE.
 Make use of \`scipy.integrate.solve\_ivp\` and plot the evolution of the SIR model as a function of time.
 You should in the end have something like this

 ![img](./figures/base_model.png)